Frances' Favourite places to visit on the South West Coast Path

-Frances’ Top winter Destinations along the South West Coast Path
+See below for Frances’ Top Winter Destinations along the South West Coast Path

 1. Tintagel, the Castle, Island and surrounding cliffs

-Having woken early, I packed up my tent and followed a winding path around the cliffs towards Tintagel Castle.
+Having woken early, packed up my tent and followed a winding path around the cliffs towards Tintagel Castle.
 I was buzzing with excitement at discovering the home of Uther Pendragon, the birthplace of his son, the legendary King Arthur and the cave of his famous wizarding companion Merlin.
 It was as magical as I had hoped.
-Connected to the mainland only by a bridge, the ruins of a castle perch upon this island mound feels quite other-worldly.
+Connected to the mainland only by a bridge, the ruins of a castle perch upon this island mound and feel quite other-worldly.
 To add to this sense of the bizarre, just along the coast I came across what I can only describe as an ‘upwards-backwards’ waterfall.
-It was a breezy day to say the least and I stood stunned – and soaked - as the wind picked up and water rose upwards creating a small stream, which defied gravity and headed skyward and into faces of surprised lone joggers.
+It was a breezy day to say the least and I stood stunned – and soaked - as the wind picked up and water rose upwards giving flight to a small stream, which now defied gravity and headed skyward and into faces of surprised lone joggers.

 You must pre-book to visit Tintagel and arrive at the start of your entry slot.
 It is best to go for an earlier slot to avoid the crowds.
-Over Winter, Tintagel normally operates reduced opening hours, reopening on the 3rd December, Wed- Sun from 10.00-16.00 but check ahead.
+Over Winter Tintagel operates reduced opening hours, reopening on the 3rd December, Wed- Sun from 10.00-16.00.

 3. Port Gaverne

 Port Isaac’s little sister, Port Gaverne’s tiny cove is just around the corner and separated by only a short 500m walk.
 It’s sheltered cove is the perfect place for a dip in the sea for those brave enough, and has one of my favourite hotels for a great evening meal or a drink with a view over the coast, the Port Gaverne Hotel.
-It’s less touristy and busy than Port Isaac, made famous from the Doc Martin tv show, but is close enough that it is just a short stroll to the village for a good look around or a meal of the local freshly-caught fish!
+It’s less touristy and busy than Port Isaac, made famous from the Doc Martin tv show, but is close enough that it is a short stroll to the village for a good look around or a meal out to dine on the local fresh caught fish!

 4. Croyde Bay and Village